52804407/ProjectCrypto_r/README.md

 ## Usage
 To use the tool, run `main.py` from the command line with the following options:
-- `--list` to display all available cryptocurrency slugs.
 - Without parameters to use interactive mode for portfolio selection and comparison.

 Example command: